onuryararbas/physics/README.md

-# this is a coding project dedicated to physics #
+# Coding project dedicated to physics #
 - uses physical concepts learning from PAP1 (last year for me 2021)

 Small side project that connects my interest in Physics with code.